Lorenzo Braccini

 Amphitheatre of Lecce, Puglia, Italy

 Lecce, known as the "Florence of the South" for its extraordinary baroque architecture, is a city that enchants visitors with its beauty, its rich culture and its authentic traditions.
-Here are some of the main attractions you should not miss.
+Here are some of the main attractions you should not miss if you love arts and cultural history.

-To mark in your itinerary is the Roman Amphitheatre: a fascinating testimony of the city’s past.
-It was discovered only in the 20th century by Cosimo De Giorgi, a doctor and passionate about history and science, during the demolition of a part of the Governor’s Island in 1900.
-The Amphitheatre was later integrated into the urban fabric, creating a striking mix of history and everyday life.
+To mark in your itinerary in the baroque gem of Salento is the Roman Amphitheatre, a fascinating testimony of the city’s past.
+It was discovered only in the 20th century by Cosimo De Giorgi, a doctor and passionate about history and science, during the demolition of a part of the ancient Governor’s Island in 1900.
+The Amphitheatre was later integrated into the urban setting, creating a striking mix of history and everyday life.

-8. In April visit the beautiful city of Lucca
+8. In April visit the beautiful Lucca, city of history and comics

 Lucca, Tuscany, Italy

-Located in the heart of Tuscany, Lucca is a city that enchants with its medieval city center surrounded by walls, its charming squares and the peaceful atmosphere.
-With a rich artistic and architectural history, Lucca offers a number of attractions that will invite you to immerse yourself in its fascinating past.
+Located in the heart of Tuscany, Lucca is a city that enchants with its medieval city center surrounded by renaissance walls, its charming squares and the peaceful atmosphere.
+Maybe you could know the city mainly for its awesome annual comics fair, but with a rich heritage of arts and architecture Lucca offers multiple attractions that will invite you to immerse yourself in its fascinating past.

 Finally, if you still have time, we recommend you visit the botanical garden.
 One of the oldest in Italy, dates back to 1820.
 Inside you will find a rich variety of plants and trees from all over the world.